paranoodle/TWEB-TE2/README.md

 ## Intro

-I decided to use the GitHub API, mainly because it was the only named I recognized out of the list (and I preferred to work with something I was more familiar with, if possible), and I didn't really have any ideas as to how to illustrate CORS well.
+I decided to use the GitHub API, mainly because it was the only API name I recognized out of the list (and I preferred to work with something I was more familiar with, if possible), and I didn't really have any ideas as to how to illustrate CORS well.

 ## Setting up